sambuddhac/MacroEnergy.jl/docs/src/User Guide/input_data.md

 In the following sections, we will go through each Macro object (transformation, edge, storage) and show the attributes that can be defined for each asset type.

 ### Transformation
-The definition of the transformation object can be found here `Macro.Transformation`(@ref).
+The definition of the transformation object can be found here [Macro.Transformation](@ref).

 !!! note "Transformation attributes - Stoichiometric coefficients"
     Most of the transformation attributes are the coefficients of the **stoichiometric equations** that regulate the conversion processes.